The smart way to grow a Twitter/X audience in 2026

-Targeting everyone on Twitter means reaching no one.
+Targeting everyone on Twitter/X means reaching no one.
 Content for startup founders won't resonate with meme-scrollers and SEO advice isn't what your old friends followed you for.

 Here’s a simple way to fix that: